tmatofa/quickstart-eks-cdk-python/README.md

     1. CloudWatch Container Insights - Metrics
     1. (Optional) AWS Managed Prometheus and self-managed Grafana
         1. We create a new AMP Workspace
-        1. We install a local prometheus with a low local retention of 1 hour to collect and ship the cluster's meterics to that AMP Workspace
+        1. We install a local prometheus with a low local retention of 1 hour to collect and ship the cluster's metrics to that AMP Workspace
-        1. We install a self-managed Grafana on the cluster to visualise the metrics in AMP.
+        1. We install a self-managed Grafana on the cluster to visualize the metrics in AMP.
-            1. This is because the AWS Managaed Grafana (AMG) is more difficult to automate provisioning of in a template like this given it requires federation to an external identitiy provider or AWS SSO etc. In production you likely do want to use AMG instead - which is why we make this self-managed a seperate option to the AMG.
+            1. This is because the AWS Managed Grafana (AMG) is more difficult to automate provisioning of in a template like this given it requires federation to an external identity provider or AWS SSO etc. In production you likely do want to use AMG instead - which is why we make this self-managed a separate option to the AMG.
     1. CloudWatch Container Insights - Logs
     1. (Optional) AWS managed OpenSearch (successor to Elasticsearch) and OpenSearch Dashboards (successor to Kibana) - Logs
         1. If you flip `deploy_managed_opensearch` to True this creates a new managed Amazon OpenSearch Domain behind a private VPC endpoint as well as a fluent-bit DaemonSet to ship all your container logs there - including enriching them with the Kubernetes metadata using the kubernetes fluent-bit filter.